 When the tarmac ends, continue straight ahead on the track signposted 'BS87 Shippards Chine’.
 Go through a field gate and past a pond on your left, then through another field gate.
 Turn right opposite the entrance to Compton Grange along the path signposted ‘BS48 Dunsbury Farm and the Downs' and head up the field to a crossing track about 110yds (100m) before the fence line.

 Adapting to a changing coast

 Turn left along the track.
-When you reach Dunsbury Grange farmhouse on your left, turn right through a gate and head steeply up a field keeping the fence close to your right.
+When you reach Dunsbury Grange on your left, turn right through a gate and head steeply up a field keeping the fence close to your right.

 Turn right here along BS107 to follow the bridleway down a sunken lane, eventually reaching Badger Lane.
 Bear right and follow the lane into Brook Village.
 Turn left to visit the village, or continue with the trail by turning right along the road and go past Coastguard Lane back to the Military Road.

 Brook is a tranquil and picturesque village.
 Charles Seely, a coal field owner and MP for Lincoln, bought the Brook estate in the 1850s and since then the Seely family have been very influential in this area.
 Seely Hall was opened in 1893 to offer villagers a reading room, provided with daily and weekly newspapers and a small library, also a recreation room for billiards and other games for visitors’ use.